NH Student Protection and Disclosure

 Tuition Policy

 Tuition includes all associated costs to graduate a program.
-This tuition does not include fees associated with national/state testing or certification/licensure fees.
+Tuition does not include fees associated with national/state testing or certification/licensure fees.
+Tuition may not include textbooks.
 Tuition is due at the time of enrollment and to confirm a place in any program.